Verifying Operative

 services:

-image: cloudflare/cloudflared:latest
+image: cloudflare/cloudflared:latest # digest-pinned in prod

 command: tunnel run